SDGforskning/sdg-strings/SDG03_query_topic_WoS.md

 ##### Phrase 2:

-The basic structure is *pollutants/contamination + disease/mortality + humans*.
+The elements of the phrase are: *pollutants/contamination + disease/mortality + humans*.

 This phrase was created as certain pollutants/contamination terms often give results for animals; thus they are combined with terms for humans.
 Certain diseases are also included in these terms for humans, because they are nearly always used in the context of humans and relevant for this topic.